-Any student who meets the initial eligibility criteria for gifted education services in one Local Educational Agency (LEA) shall be considered eligible to receive gifted education services in any LEA/receiving school system within the state of Georgia.
+Any student who meets the initial eligibility criteria for gifted education services in one Local Educational Agency (LEA) is considered eligible to receive gifted education services in any LEA within the state of Georgia.
+The receiving school or district should carefully review the student's gifted education records.
+If gifted education records are not available, the transferring district should be contacted to obtain the student's gifted education records before placing the student into the gifted education program.
+The receiving school or district should honor the continuation policy of the transferring school.